michaelbaluja/PyCurator/README.md

 PyCurator currently supports the following repositories in the capacities listed.
 Authentication is only required for Kaggle, though may provide runtime benefits for Dryad as rate-limiting is relaxed.

+**Note**: The web-scraping functionality of the supported repositories is experimental.
+The primary aim of PyCurator is API support, so utilize the web aspects at your own discretion.

 | Repository           | API                | Web                | Authentication                                                                               |
 |----------------------|--------------------|--------------------|----------------------------------------------------------------------------------------------|
 | Dataverse            | :white_check_mark: | :white_check_mark: |                                                                                              |